TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 **Note**: Many of these resources assume you're using a Mac or Linux environment.
 If you did our previous installation lesson, you should already have Linux installed in dual-boot or a virtual machine.
 Or, you might be using MacOS.
 If you don't have MacOS, or any version of Linux installed, please return to the [operating system installation guide](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/prerequisites).

   1. Before diving into the command line lesson, you'll want to know how to create a file.
 You can do so with the `touch` command.
-Open your terminal and enter `ls` (the `l` is a lowercase `L`). `ls` will show you the files and folders in the current directory (or will show nothing if the current directory is empty). <span id="create-file"></span>Create a file called `test.txt` by entering this in your terminal: `touch test.txt`.
+Open your terminal and enter `ls` (the `l` is a lowercase `L`). `ls` will show you the files and folders in the current directory (or will show nothing if the current directory is empty). <span id="create-file">Create a file</span> called `test.txt` by entering this in your terminal: `touch test.txt`.
 Now enter `ls` once again.
 You should see `test.txt` listed in the output.
 You can also create more than one file at once using the `touch` command.
 Enter `touch index.html script.js style.css` and press the enter.
 Then enter `ls` once more.
 You should see the files in the output.
 Here is a small way that the terminal reveals its power.
 How long would it have taken to create all three of those files with your mouse?
 Thanks, terminal.
   2. Read through [chapter 1 of Conquering the Command Line](https://www.softcover.io/read/fc6c09de/unix_commands/basics).
 </div>